mort-de-cleopatre-ima-expo-top-expo-juin-paris-le-

 More info

-Artificial intelligenceficielle at the Palais de la Découverte
+Artificial intelligenceOfficial at the Palais de la Découverte

-To celebrate its reopening in style, the Palais de la Découverte takes on one of the major – and certainly complex – topics of our time: artificial intelligence (AI).
-Throughout its halls, this institution highlights the richness, the advances, but also the constraints and the limits of this new tool whose codes we have yet to fully master.
-Through a technological, scientific, philosophical, artistic, cultural, and even political lens, all facets of AI are dissected here to encourage us to engage in essential critical reflection.
+To celebrate its reopening in style, the Palais de la Découverte is tackling one of the major – and equally complex – subjects of our time: artificial intelligence (AI).
+Throughout its halls, the institution highlights the richness, advancements, as well as the constraints and limits of this new tool whose codes we don't yet fully command.
+Through a technological, scientific, philosophical, artistic, cultural, and even political lens, all the facets of AI are explored here to allow for an essential critical reflection.

 AI Exhibition